Shravya-ullal/Task-2-Phishing-Email-elevate-labs/README.md

 # Task-2-Phishing-Email-elevate-labs
-Task 2 :Phishing email
 ============================================
 PHISHING EMAIL ANALYSIS - README
 ============================================

-This document provides an analysis of 3 suspicious emails identified as potential phishing attempts.
+This document provides an analysis of 3 suspicious emails got for my gmail account identified as potential phishing attempts .
 The accompanying PDF report summarizes key findings and safety recommendations.

 ---